jayveebustarde/jekyll-theme-personal-website/README.md

 ![](./particle.jpg)

-This is a simple and minimalist template for Jekyll designed for developers that want to show of their portfolio.
+This is a simple resume website that is using Jekyll particle theme.

-The Theme features:
+The project features:

 - Gulp
 - SASS